racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/HowTo/Home/InstallMercurialGui.md

+@metadata title=Install Mercurial GUI
+@metadata tagstring=install mercurial hgtk ubuntu 9.10 karmic koala

-## Install the Mercurial GUI: hgtk
+# How to Install the Mercurial GUI (hgtk)

 Only applies for Ubuntu 9.10